alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 1. explain the rationale for TDD, and
 2. highlight the formidable strength of Jest, a JavaScript framework that makes the DX for testing painless.

+The second will focus on creating a CI/CD layer that leverages our tests to reject breaking changes and deploy code once merged.
+It'll also detail how to update infrastructure automatically through code using Terraform.

+Let's not get ahead of ourselves.
+Here's why we need tests in the first place.

 ### Why TDD

-Instead of using the results-first flow of previous articles, we're going to build the project incrementally with tests that explain what we'd like to accomplish and then implement logic that gets them to pass.
+Instead of using the results-first flow of previous articles, we're going to build a project incrementally with tests that explain what we'd like to accomplish.
+We'll then implement logic that gets the tests to pass.

 To many, this is the heart of Test-Driven Development, or TDD.
 It's also a commendable philosophy to practice, and nearly essential when taking on legacy code bases.